arnaudbos/i-rant/content/loom.md

 ---

-When the scheduler time-slices a long-running thread there's not much we can do about it (TODO: open to unikernels?).
-But we can maximize efficiency by being careful to avoid blocking calls and use async APIs.

-[TODO] if this wasn't too obvious at this point, here I really get back in track with my recent presentation at the moment where I introduce async programming.
-In the talk a talk just a bit more about how sync is great while here I don't talk about programming styles/APIs at all, this must be fixed.

-The thing with async APIs is that it's not obvious to differentiate async from non-blocking, and vice-versa.
-An asynchronous call can still be thread-blocking.
-(TODO: yes, this should be illustrated with content from my talks).
-It may of may not block the current thread but run the distinct control stack on another thread, managed in a library specific thread pool.

 So asynchronous thread blocking APIs are nice because they're blocking other threads, but the problem of memory footprint of kernel threads and context switches still remains.